-Failed spike-and-recovery and Linearity-of-dilution experiments indicate incompatibility of the sample diluent with the sample matrix which could be either due to incorrect buffer choice, heterophilic antibody interference or a mixture of both.
-Further assay optimization is required.
+Poor assay performance as demonstrated by Spike-and-recovery and Linearity-of-dilution experiments indicate incompatibility of the sample diluent with the sample matrix which could be either due to incorrect buffer choice, heterophilic antibody interference or a mixture of both.
+This will indicate the ELISA requires further assay optimization.

 Potential solutions are:

-(1) Higher sample dilutions to avoid matrix interferences, provided that endogenous analyte concentrations are high enough.

-(2) Adjustment of the sample diluent that needs to reflect the complexity of the sample matrix.
-This involves creating calibration curves in the blank matrix of the sample if one is available.
-For instance, using cell culture media rather than PBS as diluent for culture supernatants and reference standard, if target is quantified in culture supernatants.
-In cases where matrix is not easily available in large quantities, surrogate matrix can be used.
-Such surrogate matrices are commercially available.

-(3) If heterophilic antibody interference is observed, additional blockers may need to be evaluated and added to the sample diluent (Figure 3)
+- (1) Higher sample dilutions to avoid matrix interferences, provided that endogenous analyte concentrations are high enough. - (2) Adjustment of the sample diluent that needs to reflect the complexity of the sample matrix.
+For instance, using cell culture media rather than PBS as diluent for analyte in culture supernatants. - (3) If heterophilic antibody interference is observed, additional blockers may need to be evaluated and added to the sample diluent (Figure 3)

-Figure 3: Evaluation of proNGF levels (BEK-2226) in four human serum samples at 1:20 sample dilution.
+Figure 3: Evaluation of proNGF levels ((BEK-2226)) in four human serum samples at 1:20 sample dilution.
 Initial experiments demonstrated lack of dilutional linearity for serum samples 1, 2 and 4 (data not shown).
 Comparison of sample diluents with and without heterophilic antibody (HA) blocker reveals false-positive readings for serum 1, 2 and 4 due to HA interference when using sample diluent without the addition of a blocking agent (serum sample 3, no detection).
-This indicates that further experimental work will be necessary to overcome the HA interference,
+This indicates that further experimental work will be necessary to overcome the HA interference, which may include changing out antibody components that are not reactive